ihamdi/Dogs-vs-Cats-Classification/README.md

 7. Amount of dataset used
 8. Ratio for splitting the dataset (into training : validation : testing)

-Afterwards, the program will run, giving a summary after epoch as well as a graph of the training and validation losses and accuracies.
+Afterwards, the program will run, giving a summary after each epoch as well as a graph of the training and validation losses and accuracies.

 ## Results:
 Densenet121 seems to be quite powerful for this task.
-Even with 20% dropout, the model accuracy passes 90% by the 3rd epoch and starts overtraining.
+Even with 20% dropout, the model accuracy passes 90% by the 3rd epoch and starts overfitting.

 Training Loss & Accuracy             |  Validation Loss & Accuracy
 :-------------------------:|:-------------------------: